-For some of them it will be fine but many blog owners will have problem with that.
-There will be posts which have accumulated hundreds or thousand shares, suddenly all of them will loose their social authority.
+For some of them it will be fine but many blog owners will have a problem with that.
+There will be posts which have accumulated hundreds or thousand shares, suddenly all of them will lose their social authority.

 I have moved my blog from http to https, as google wants more and more transactions over secured channel and lost all my social share counts.
 Monarch was not able to anything for this situation so I have went ahead and installed Social Warfare.

 How To Recover

 This setting is only applicable for a premium version, so you won’t be able to use it if you are running free version.

 Setting the recovery is very simple, you just need to define the earlier URL format and current URL format.Easily recover your social share count after moving to https from httpClick To Tweet

 If you have only moved from http to https, you can marked everything as unchanged and set earlier protocol as http.
 Just enable this setting and Social Warfare should recover your stats.